acki-01/devmeeting_react_redux/redux/redux-boilerplate.md

 ## Redux devtools

-Immutability of Redux gives us access to a powerfull tool in which we can inspect our store, changes and move in a timeline of actions that were dispatched.
+Immutability of Redux gives us access to a powerful tool in which we can inspect our store, changes and move in a timeline of actions that were dispatched.

 Install Redux devtools plugin for Chrome and in application in `./src/index.js`: